Joseph Abiodun Balogun: Career

-Balogun is a Fellow of the Royal Society for Public Health (FRSPH), Fellow of the Academy of Science (FAS), Fellow of the Nigeria Society of Physiotherapy (FNSP), and Fellow of the American College of Sports Medicine (FACSM).
+Balogun is a Fellow of the Carnegie African Diaspora Program (FCADP), the Academy of Medicine Specialties of Nigeria (FAcadMedS), the Institute of Management Consultants of Nigeria (FIMC), Fellow of the Royal Society for Public Health (FRSPH), Fellow of the Nigerian Academy of Science (FAS), Fellow of the Nigeria Society of Physiotherapy (FNSP), and Fellow of the American College of Sports Medicine (FACSM).
 Balogun is the first physical therapist to receive the FAS award.
-In 2003, he was awarded the J. Warren Perry Distinguished Author's Award by the Journal of Allied Health.
+In 2003, he was awarded the J. Warren Perry Distinguished Author Award by the Journal of Allied Health.

 Personal life

-Balogun is married to Adetutu Olusola Balogun (née Olotu), an occupational therapist and entrepreneur from Tinley Park, Illinois.
+Balogun is married to Dr. Adetutu Olusola Balogun (née Olotu), an occupational therapist and entrepreneur from Tinley Park, Illinois.
 They have four children.